 Why doesn't the regression lines intersect the y-axis (dose=0) at the measured 0Gy-control measurement?

-By definition, the Surviving fraction should be 100% if no treatment was performed
+By definition, the Surviving fraction should be 100% if no treatment was performed with the cells.

 So after normalisation, the graph should intersect Y-axis at value 1 where dose=0.